-One approach to successful long-term investing is to hold shares for a considerable length of time (typically 10 years or more), reinvest the dividends, and periodically add to your ownership stake as money becomes available to you.
-A primary advantage of this philosophy arises due to the way the taxation system is setup in the United States, which creates an inherent edge that accrues to the passive strategy as the years go by and compounding works its magic.
+One approach to do well with long-term investing is to hold shares for up to 10 years or more, reinvest the dividends, and add more shares to your ownership stake as you get more money.
+The major advantage of this doctrine is the way the tax system is set up in the U.S. It creates an innate edge to a passive plan as the years go by, and compounding works its magic.

-Famed investor Warren Buffett has pointed out that the true long-term holder should think of this $868,686 as an interest-free loan from the Federal and state governments.
-Unlike ordinary debt, you get the benefit of more assets working for you but you have no monthly payments, you are charged no interest expense, and you get to decide when the bill comes due.
-As long as you continue to hold your shares, you are essentially getting $868,686 in free money working for you.
-It will go to pay taxes and will no longer be yours if you decide to change seats and swap your stock in AutoZone for another company.
+Famed investor Warren Buffett has pointed out that the true long-term holder should think of this $868,686 as an interest-free loan from the U.S. and the state.
+Unlike other debt, you put your assets to work for you, but you have no monthly payments.
+What's more, you are charged no interest expense, and you get to decide when the bill comes due.
+As long as you continue to hold your shares, you have a lot of free money working for you.
+It will go to pay taxes and will no longer be yours if you decide to sell your stock in AutoZone.

-If AutoZone grows at an average of 10% per annum for the next decade, this means that in the first year alone, you would collect nearly an extra $87,000 in market wealth that you otherwise couldn't have earned simply by fact of the virtue that $868,686 is still invested for your benefit.
-The longer this goes on, you get this self-reinforcing cycle of wealth creation that puts the buy and hold investor at a considerable advantage to the day trader, provided the underlying securities are of blue chip quality.
+If AutoZone grows at an average of 10% every year for the next decade, then in the first year alone, you would collect nearly $87,000 in market wealth that you otherwise couldn't have had.
+That would happen simply because your $868,686 would still be invested rather than paid to taxes.

-Deferred Taxes Can Make It More Advantageous to Hold an Overvalued Asset Than to Swap It for an Undervalued Asset
+Keep an Overvalued Asset Rather Than Swap It for an Undervalued Asset

-This is one of the major reasons you don't see wealthy people or successful portfolio managers selling positions just to shift into a stock that might be a little bit of a better deal.
+This is one of the major reasons you don't see wealthy people or successful portfolio managers selling one stock just to shift into another stock that might be a little bit of a better deal.

-Say you owned $1,000,000 worth of PepsiCo built up over decades.
-Your cost basis is $100,000.
+Suppose you owned $1,000,000 worth of PepsiCo built up over decades an that your cost basis is $100,000.
 That means $900,000 represents an unrealized capital gain.
 In your case, $189,000 in deferred taxes would be carried as an offsetting liability on your balance sheet.
 Your PepsiCo shares are trading at 20x earnings, or a 5% earnings yield.
 That means your cut of Pepsi's profit each year is $50,000.

-Now imagine Coca-Cola trades at only 17x earnings with the same projected growth rate and dividend payout.
-That is an earnings yield of 5.88%, which is 17.6% more than PepsiCo is offering in relative terms, 0.88% more in absolute terms.
+Now imagine that Coca-Cola trades at only 17x earnings, with the same projected growth rate and dividend payout.
+That is an earnings yield of 5.88%, which is 17.6% more than PepsiCo is paying in relative terms, 0.88% more in absolute terms.
 If your entire $1,000,000 were invested in Coke, your share of the net profits would be $58,800.
-An extra $8,800 in underlying earnings is not insignificant.
+Anadditional $8,800 in earnings is not a minor amount.

 How could such a thing happen?
-The loss of capital when you triggered the deferred capital gains tax meant that less money was employed for you.
-In this scenario, it was enough of a hit that it exceeded the benefit of the higher earnings yield on the cheaper stock.
-Hence the moral of the story: Once you are established and somewhat wealthy, having built your portfolio with diligence and care for a while, flitting between company to company in a taxable account can be a costly undertaking that handicaps your after-tax results.
-In rare cases, it can actually make you end up poorer than you otherwise could have been despite causing your pre-tax stated returns to be higher.
+The loss of capital when you triggered the deferred capital gains tax meant that you put less of your money to work for you.
+In this scenario, it was enough of a hit that it beat the benefit of the higher earnings yield on the cheaper stock.
+Hence, the moral of the story: Once you have earned some wealth through building your portfolio with clear intent and care, flitting between stocks in a taxable account can be a costly move that hurts your after-tax results.
 This is why experienced wealth managers focus on the metric that counts: The amount of risk-adjusted surplus generated each year, net of taxes and inflation, produced by your investments.
 This thinking is how people get rich from their investments.

-In the end, deferred taxes represent a form of leverage that has few, if any, of the drawbacks of leverage.
-It is a force you should at least consider harnessing if you can adapt your long-term strategy to benefit from its effects.
+In the end, deferred taxes are a form of leverage that has few, if any, of the drawbacks of leverage.
+It is a force you should try to harness to adapt your long-term strategy to benefit from its effects.